 sifted almond-sugar mix.
 When making one of the most delicate and finicky pastries in the world, easy does it.

 If you rush through the process, you could end up with lumpy salted caramel, or deflated, oily shells, or, God forbid, scrambled-egg macarons.
 The precision and perfect timing required for making macarons astounded me.
 The humidity of the oven has to be perfect, and the oven has to be ideally vented.
 The egg whites have to be at room temperature when you begin, and strained.
 If heating the milk mixture required for the ganache causes some of it to evaporate, you must add more to even out those last few milliliters.
 And heaven help you if you use cream that’s too cold or add your syrup to your whipped egg whites too late.

 Yet at the end, having completed our five dozen macarons, I looked at our finished work and was amazed by a feeling of success.
 I ate one, then another, then another (I had to try each flavor, after all!), and couldn’t believe I had helped create these beautiful, delicious little desserts.
 They were amazing, and 100 percent on a par with my high mac standards.

 That night, Laberthonnière sent the four of us detailed recipes (and even a troubleshooting guide) for our macarons and all three fillings, assuring us we could always e-mail her for advice.
 Even though I had actually already experienced the creation of these recipes, they were pretty intimidating to look over, and I realized where three whole hours of a rainy afternoon had gone.
 I now have a whole new respect for the Ladurées and the Pierre Hermés of the world.
 Because a macaron is, in fact, like a woman herself: at times temperamental and sensitive, but when you get the balance right, she will reward you with waves of happiness.

-Editor’s note: Did you know we have several foodie walking tours, including a wine walk?
+Did you know we have several foodie walking trips, including a wine walk?
 Download one today.